secularity as a core value

 Chelsea wishes to state that her personal practice is supported by the Soto Zen lineage of Shunryu Suzuki; the Plum Village tradition of Thich Nhat Hanh; and is grounded in two decades of inquiry and contemplative practice.

 Chelsea's personal practice includes serving as the Youth & Family Programs Coordinator for San Francisco Zen Center and leading family programming at Stone Creek Zen Center.
 She received lay-ordination from her teacher Hoka Soko Chris Fortin with the dharma name, Meikyo Kogen, “Luminous Mirror, Ancient Source” and from Zen Master Thich Nhat Hanh with the name, "Peaceful Continuation of the Heart."
-Chelsea is currently studying the Fourteen Mindfulness Trainings of the Order of Interbeing, founded by Thich Nhat Hanh and will serve as shuso (head monk) for the Fall 2018 practice period with her local sangha.
+Chelsea served as shuso (head student) for the Fall 2018 practice period with her local sangha and is currently studying the Fourteen Mindfulness Trainings of the Order of Interbeing, founded by Thich Nhat Hanh.

 Along with her daughter, age fourteen, Chelsea has attended many retreats and residential practice periods, including at Plum Village in Southern France, Deer Park Monastery, and Tassajara Zen Mountain Center.